john-cd/rust_howto/bk/drafts/categories/cryptography/cryptography_utilities.md

 [![subtle~website][c~subtle~website~badge]][c~subtle~website] [![subtle][c~subtle~docs~badge]][c~subtle~docs] [![subtle~crates.io][c~subtle~crates.io~badge]][c~subtle~crates.io] [![subtle~github][c~subtle~github~badge]][c~subtle~github] [![subtle~lib.rs][c~subtle~lib.rs~badge]][c~subtle~lib.rs]{{hi:subtle}}{{hi:Crypto}}{{hi:Cryptography}}{{hi:Utilities}}{{hi:Constant-time}} [![cat~cryptography][cat~cryptography~badge]][cat~cryptography]{{hi:Cryptography}} [![cat~no-std][cat~no-std~badge]][cat~no-std]{{hi:No standard library}}

-[`subtle`][c~subtle~docs]⮳{{hi:subtle}} provides pure-Rust traits and utilities for writing constant-time cryptographic code.
+[`subtle`][c~subtle~docs]↗{{hi:subtle}} provides pure-Rust traits and utilities for writing constant-time cryptographic code.
 In cryptography, timing attacks exploit variations in execution time to infer secret information.
 Constant-time code aims to eliminate these variations, ensuring that the execution time of an operation is independent of the secret data.

 It consists of a `Choice` type, and a collection of [traits][p~traits] using `Choice` instead of bool, which are intended to execute in constant-time.
 The Choice type is a wrapper around a u8 that holds a 0 or 1.

-The [`subtle`][c~subtle~docs]⮳{{hi:subtle}} crate is a low-level library and doesn't implement cryptographic algorithms itself.
+The [`subtle`][c~subtle~docs]↗{{hi:subtle}} crate is a low-level library and doesn't implement cryptographic algorithms itself.
 Instead, it provides the building blocks for developers to implement cryptographic algorithms in a way that minimizes the risk of timing attacks.
 It's typically used in low-level cryptographic libraries or when implementing custom cryptographic protocols.

 ```rust,editable
 {{#include ../../../crates/cats/cryptography/examples/utilities/subtle.rs:example}}